You're in safe hands

 When you save with NS&I, the money you invest contributes towards public spending.
 Green Savings Bonds – available now – will also contribute towards public spending with a difference: they will help finance green projects.
 You’ll be saving while helping to make the world greener, cleaner and more sustainable.

 Green projects will play an important role in the UK ending its contribution to climate change.
 The target set by the Government, and now written into law, requires the UK to reduce its greenhouse gas emissions to net zero by 2050.

 Our new fixed-rate, fixed-term Bonds

-Our 3-year fixed-term Green Savings Bonds will be available to buy online.
-You’ll have the opportunity to invest between £100 and £100,000.
+Our 3-year fixed-term Green Savings Bonds are available to buy online.
+You can invest between £100 and £100,000.
 Once you invest, you won’t be able to access your money until it reaches the end of its term, but in return you’ll be guaranteed a fixed rate of interest for three years.

 Where your money will go

 All money invested in NS&I is passed onto HM Treasury and contributes towards government spending.
 Money invested in Green Savings Bonds will also go to HM Treasury and be held in a general account.
 HM Treasury then plans to allocate an amount equivalent to the proceeds raised from Green Savings Bonds, to its chosen green projects, within two years.

 The Government will publish details about how the money is being spent and what the environmental benefits are, so you can see the difference you’re making.